NON OFFICIAL. Visitors intending to reach the official website should visit flylax.com

 Delta Sky Club

-Location: Sky Way, between Terminals 2 and 3.
+Location: Sky Way space, between Terminals 2 and 3.

 Access: With Delta Sky Club or Delta SkyMiles Medallion Platinum membership, Delta One passengers, first-class or business-class passengers of SkyTeam airlines, American Express Platinum/Centurion cardholders, Delta SkyMiles Reserve/Platinum American Express cardholders, Delta SkyMiles Diners Club, Delta SkyMiles TRUST CLUB Platinum/Gold Visa users.